tiohsa/redmine_canvas_gantt/README.md

 Redmine Canvas Gantt renders the timeline on HTML5 Canvas while keeping the left task list editable.
 It is designed for projects where the default Redmine Gantt view becomes hard to read or slow to operate.

+Baseline snapshots are stored in Redmine's plugin settings (`Setting.plugin_redmine_canvas_gantt`), not in browser storage and not in a separate table.
+Each project has one snapshot; saving a new snapshot replaces the previous one.

 ## Highlights

 - Fast Canvas rendering with smooth scrolling and zooming